slightknack/slightknack.dev/content/blog/rust-cycles.md

 // use a link handle instead of a `Box<LinkRef<T>>` type LinkRef<T> = LinkHandle;
 ```

+The `LinkArena` maintains single-ownership over all data in the arena.
+To mutate some data in the arena, you need both a `LinkHandle` (which is an index into the arena), and a mutable reference to the arena itself.
+Because `LinkHandle`s are just indices, we can easily include them in our `Link`.

 Although simple, with this technique we loose a number of guarantees: